Skip to Content

 Radiology is a medical field that uses technology to get images of the inside of the body to help diagnose an injury or disease.
 Specialized doctors, called radiologists, use these images to help make a diagnosis.
 For example, radiology at a mesothelioma cancer center uses imaging tests to detect possible tumors in the thin lining around organs.

-02. Mesothelioma X-Rays
+02. X-Rays

-X-Rays: An Early Step of a Mesothelioma Diagnosis
+X-Rays: An Early Step in Mesothelioma Diagnosis

 A doctor may order an X-ray early in the diagnostic process for mesothelioma.
 An X-ray sends electromagnetic radiation through a person’s body to capture images of structures inside the body.